-Noncandidate committees that fail to file by a reporting deadline are assessed a \$50 fine per day for the first seven (7) days, then \$200 per day thereafter, except for the 2nd Preliminary Primary Report and the Preliminary General Report, for which the fines are \$300 per day; provided that the fine shall not exceed 25% of the total amount of contributions or expenditures, whichever is greater, for the period covered by the report.
+Noncandidate committees that fail to file by a reporting deadline are assessed a \$50 fine per day for the first seven (7) days, then \$200 per day thereafter, except for the Preliminary Primary Report and the 2nd Preliminary General Report, for which the fines are \$300 per day; provided that the fine shall not exceed 25% of the total amount of contributions or expenditures, whichever is greater, for the period covered by the report.
 The minimum fine for a report filed more than four (4) days after the due date, if assessed, shall be \$200.
-The minimum fine for the 2nd Preliminary Primary Report and the Preliminary General Report, if assessed, shall be \$300.
+The minimum fine for the Preliminary Primary Report and the 2nd Preliminary General Report, if assessed, shall be \$300.
 To be timely filed, reports must be electronically filed on or before 11:59 p.m.
-Hawaiian standard time on the filing deadline.
+Hawaiian standard time on the day the report is due.